Theoretical high energy, astroparticle and gravitational physics

 Research areas include scattering amplitudes, effective field theory, black holes, holography, lattice simulations, quantum gravity, integrability, astroparticle physics, and cosmology.

-The Theoretical Particle Physics and Cosmology is a large section with a variety of research interests.
+The Theoretical high energy, astroparticle and gravitational physics is a large section with a variety of research interests.

 We have around 45 members, including permanent faculty, non-permanent faculty, postdocs and PhD students.
 In addition we have a number of affiliate professors and emeritus professors that contribute to the section as well.
 We work closely with the Niels Bohr International Academy (NBIA) and the Discovery Center for particle physics.

 We have two seminar series HET-seminar and HET-Discovery seminar with 1-2 seminar per week (see these events in the Calendar).
 In addition we have a seminar series in Astroparticle Physics.
 We have periodically one or more journal clubs.

 We are very focussed on teaching and supervision.
 We have our own 1-year study track that have attracted many Danish and international master students.
 Moreover, a large number of master students writes a thesis with us.

 The Niels Bohr institute has many M.Sc. and PhD students.
 The students are closely attached to the research groups and supervisor, and have many social activities for International and Danish students.

 If you are interested in studying Particle Physics and Cosmology, consider looking at these pages:

 - Sc. in Physics, study track in theoretical particle physics and cosmology, courses etc.